-On her first trip as our new Honorary Ambassador Ms. Gina Din visited St Pius Uriri Boys Secondary School in Migori to join our Representative Mr. Siddharth Chatterjee for the First Lady’s 37th Beyond Zero mobile clinic launch on Wednesday.
+On her first trip as our new Honorary Ambassador Ms. Gina Din visited St Pius Uriri Boys Secondary School in Migori to join our Representative Mr. Siddharth Chatterjee for the First Lady’s 37th Beyond Zero mobile clinic launch.

 Arriving in the morning in Migori County Ms. Gina Din and Mr. Siddharth Chatterjee were joined by John Feakes, Australian High Commissioner, Roxane De Bilderling, Belgian Ambassador and Johan Borgstam, Swedish Ambassador.

 The trip included a visit to the local community health facility in Uhiri, which has received training support by the H6 6 counties initiative.
 Migori County is among the 6 counties in Kenya, which account for close to 50% of pregnancy related deaths.
 These 6 counties have been specifically targeted by UNFPA and partner agencies to bring down the burden of maternal deaths, which pose a huge challenge for women and children.

 A mother dying during pregnancy or while giving life is a terrible tragedy, both for the relatives, but also for the community at large.
 When a mother dies it impacts the surviving family’s stability and it can often push a family further in to poverty because the contribution to the family’s income is diminished.
 It can also lead to loss of education, because older children in the family have to give up school to go to work instead.